Godzilla Toys And Memorabilia That Are Worth A Ton Of Money

 Spiral Studios King Ghidorah (Deluxe) (2020) — $8,999

-Heads up: this object is not a toy.
-It is a monument, and a huge one.
-A piece of fine art that happens to be shaped like a three-headed alien dragon.
-The Spiral Studios King Ghidorah is the kind of piece that collections are built around — a monstrously large, incredibly detailed, and prohibitively expensive item that represents the zenith of modern kaiju collecting.
-Based on the Monster Zero from 2019's spectacular "Godzilla: King of the Monsters," this polystone, PVC, and resin statue stands nearly 35 inches tall, and its wingspan stretches to a jaw-dropping 53 inches — over four feet wide.
-And up close, you can admire its microscopic level of detail, from individual scales to the blood vessels in the wing membranes.
-If you're craving more, the "Deluxe Edition" takes a step further by adding a diorama base depicting a city crushed under its weight and an LED-light feature which illuminates the creature's neck, mimicking the glow of its gravity beams.
+The Spiral Studios King Ghidorah is the kind of piece that collections are built around — a large, incredibly detailed, and prohibitively expensive item that represents the zenith of modern collecting.
+Based on Monster Zero, from 2019's "Godzilla: King of the Monsters," this polystone, PVC, and resin statue stands nearly 35 inches tall, with a wingspan stretching 53 inches — or, over four feet wide.
+Up close, you can admire microscopic levels of detail, from individual scales to blood vessels in the wings.
+If you're craving more, the "Deluxe Edition" takes it a step further by adding a diorama base depicting a city being crushed under its weight, and an LED-light feature which illuminates the creature's neck, mimicking the glow of its gravity beams.

-Never intended to be played with, the Deluxe Edition was limited to a minuscule 299 units worldwide, a number to guarantee its rarity and status as an instant jewel.
-Since Spiral Studios aimed at the most dedicated and wealthy collectors, this petrified monster's original price sat at a substantial $1,750 — only a few could even consider buying it.
-With the entire run selling out quickly, the secondary market has become the only way to acquire this false king.
-On February 18, 2023, an eBay auction for the Deluxe Edition closed at an unbelievable $8,999.99.
-That specific sale used stock photos.
-But another verified listing for a new-in-box statue currently stands at $7,500.
+The Deluxe Edition was limited to just 299 units worldwide, a number to guarantee its rarity and status for collectors.
+Since Spiral Studios appeals to the most dedicated and wealthy collectors, the original price for this piece was a substantial $1,750.
+With the entire run selling out quickly, the secondary market quickly became the only way to acquire this.
+In February 2023, an eBay auction for the Deluxe Edition closed at an unbelievable $8,999.99, per Wheeljack's Lab.

 Gojira Press Sheet Poster (1954) — $9,500

-Director Ishiro Honda and composer Akira Ifukube gave the world a creature that roared right out of post-war anxiety into pop-culture immortality.
-So, the origin story supercharges anything tied to the debut.
-Again, but in the Japanese language?
-Yes, and they are all treated with reverence.
-Back in 2011, another of these speed posters sold at Heritage Auctions for $2,390, but today an additional print was given a £6,000-£8,000 ($7,996.50 – $10,662) estimate at Spink, signaling where the current swells are breaking.
-None of this is random.
+Back in 2011, another of these posters sold at Heritage Auctions for $2,390, but a 2024 auction estimated the value of one of these posters at between £6,000 and £8,000 (or roughly $8,000 – $10,000) per Spink.
 Scarce format, year-one provenance, and that irresistible mix of pulp and pathos transform any 1954 Japanese Godzilla memorabilia into a champion of the food chain of kaiju paper.
 Having this item in your collection announces, "Gojira lives here."

 Stern Godzilla Pinball (2021) — $13,900

-In 2021, Stern Pinball unleashed a collectible that you can't put on a shelf or in a glass cabinet — you have to plug it in and play with it, with a gentle touch, of course.
+In 2021, Stern Pinball unleashed a collectible you have to plug in to play.
 The Stern Godzilla Pinball Machine stands as a wonder of modern arcade engineering, a kinetic apparatus of light, sound, and silver balls that captures the chaos of a full-blown monster attack.
-The game pits players, as Godzilla, against the evil Xilien aliens and their mind-controlled army of monsters, which includes arch-enemies King Ghidorah, Gigan, and insectoid god Megalon.
 In terms of technology, this marvel features a motorized, collapsing skyscraper, a magnetic "Magna Grab" Newton ball — that can catch a pinball from five different parts — and a mechanized Mechagodzilla figure.

 To top it all off, Blue Oyster Cult's iconic theme song "Godzilla" plays during gameplay.
-Stern released four versions: the Pro model, which sells for $6,999; the Premium, at $9,699; the hyper-exclusive Limited Edition (LE), valued at $13,900; and the 70th Anniversary Premium Edition, which, on Stern's site, is sold out.
-The LE design, the true collector's bounty, features a mirrored Mechagodzilla backglass, custom cabinet art, an upgraded audio system, and anti-reflection playfield glass.
-So far, the LE is one of the most expensive pieces of Godzilla merchandise, confirming that no matter the generation or century, the king of monsters still rules over the arcade.
+Stern released four versions: the Pro model, which sells for $6,999; the Premium at $9,699; the hyper-exclusive Limited Edition (LE) at $13,900; and the 70th Anniversary Premium Edition which originally sold for $9,699 but is now sold out.
+The LE design is one of the most expensive pieces of Godzilla merchandise out there, confirming that the king of monsters rules over the arcade.

 Godzilla, KOTM!
 Poster (1956) — $14,400

 On April 27, 1956, Gojira crossed the Pacific and reached the United States.
-It's the moment actor Raymond Burr, as journalist Steve Martin, stepped into the radioactive abyss while the monstrous beast breathed hellfire across a cityscape.
-This wasn't just another monster movie, like "The Werewolf" or "The Creature Walks Among Us", but the crowning of the King of the Monsters for Western audiences and its evolution as a global brand.
-To promote this future box-office hit, a one-sheet poster was released to entice the American audience into the darkened theaters to discover what Godzilla was.
-Since theatrical posters don't last long, clean survivors of the 1956 Godzilla — especially one-sheets and the beefier 40" x 60" — are catnip to collectors who are in love with nostalgia.
+This was both the crowning of the King of the Monsters for Western audiences and the beginning of Godzilla's evolution as a global brand.
+To promote this future box-office hit, a one-sheet poster was released to entice American audiences to discover what Godzilla was.
+Since theatrical posters don't generally last long, survivors of the 1956 Godzilla release — especially one-sheets and 40" x 60" posters — can be particularly popular among collectors that love nostalgia.

 As usual, scarcity and significance accentuate this poster's value.
-Here are a few examples.
-In April 2023, Heritage Auctions sold a 40"x60" for $13,200, and a strong one-sheet fetched $10,800 the same day.
-Another one landed at $9,600 in October 2023.
-Today, owners are testing the waters at around $14,400 through Heritage's "Make Offer to Owner," which signals robust appreciation as new movies continue to be made and the franchise attracts younger fans.
-"Godzilla x Kong: The New Empire" (2024) was the last release, but for sure more are coming.
-Perhaps this is not a poster that could be worth over $200,000, but owning it warns others that your collection is a restricted zone.
+In April 2023, Heritage Auctions sold a 40"x60" poster for $13,200, and a one-sheet fetched $10,800 on the same day.
+Another poster cold for $9,600 in October 2023.
+Today, owners are testing the waters — starting with a selling price minimum of $14,400 — through Heritage's "Make Offer to Owner" program.
+While this likely won't be a poster that could be worth over $200,000 one day, owning it does give cachet to your collection.

 Gojira Japanese B2 Poster (1954) — $25,000 - $47,500

-Let's be honest.
-There's vintage, there's rare, and there's atomic monster rare.
-The 1954 Japanese B2 Gojira cinema placard stormed its way into auction history when it sold for a palm-sweating $25,000 at Heritage Auctions on July 23, 2024.
-But in the "Make Offer to Owner," the poster holder asks for $37,500 or more for that item.
-On the other sweating hand, Japan Poster has one published for $47,500 (not a typo), which would be enough to rebuild half of Tokyo — or at least buy many tiny model cities for Godzilla to stomp through.
-This print is not just paper but cinematic history captured in blood-red ink and mid-century menace.
-Released for the 1954 "Gojira," the B2 format (20.25"x28.5") was designed to market Ishiro Honda's legendary film in Japan before it exploded onto the world stage.
+There's vintage, there's rare, and then there's atomic monster rare.
+The 1954 Japanese B2 Gojira cinema placard stormed its way into auction history when it sold for a palm-sweating $25,000 at Heritage Auctions in July 2024.
+However, one listed as part of the "Make Offer to Owner," section of Heritage Auctions' website asks for a minimum of $37,500.
+Released for the 1954 "Gojira" movie, the B2 format (20.25"x28.5") was designed to market Ishiro Honda's legendary film in Japan before it exploded onto the world stage.

-Scarcity, obviously, has made this poster a kaiju-sized gem.
-It's believed only a handful of these original posters survived, as most of them were destroyed, discarded, or eaten by time like a helpless commuter in a Godzilla rampage.
-The one sold in 2024 stood in "very fine+" condition, which in collector language means practically pristine, considering it dates back over 70 years old.
+Scarcity has made this poster a gem.
+It's believed only a handful of these original posters survived, as most of them were destroyed, discarded, or eaten by time.
+The one sold in 2024 was listed in "very fine+" condition, which is practically pristine considering it dates back over 70 years.
 Combine that with the eye-catching art — Godzilla mid-roar, Tokyo ablaze, and stylized Japanese text slicing through the chaos — and you literally get a holy grail for any serious monster fan.
-When it comes to Gojira, devotees are willing to pay king prices for the King of the Monsters.
-In a few years, or in a few auctions, this Gojira poster could be on the list of old movie posters with values over $100,000.
-Hopefully.

 Godzilla Minus One Statue (2024) — $42,325